★ 5.0 Stars • 100+ Five-Star Reviews

 Private in-home training is another effective option, particularly for dogs whose reactivity is strongest in their home environment or on their regular walking routes.
 Our trainers come to you and work with your dog in the exact situations where reactivity occurs.
 This allows us to address triggers like neighbors walking their dogs, delivery people, or specific locations along your route.
 In-home sessions also involve coaching you on leash handling, timing, and management techniques so you can maintain progress between sessions.

-Many families in Silver Spring, Germantown, Clarksburg, and across the greater DC area combine both approaches.
+Many families in Silver Spring, Germantown, Clarksburg, and across the Maryland, DC, and Virginia area combine both approaches.
 Their dog goes through board and train to build a foundation of obedience and initial desensitization, then follows up with private sessions to generalize the training to their specific neighborhood and daily routine.
 This combined approach delivers the most thorough and lasting results for reactive dogs.

 Reactive dog walking calmly after training